 Lunar New Year is the biggest annual holiday for many East Asian cultures, and marks the beginning of a calendar year that follows the cycles of the moon.
 Many countries such as China, Korea, Taiwan, Vietnam, and Singapore observe this holiday, each celebrating with unique customs and traditions that range from new year food, to greetings, to decorations.

 Coquitlam is a diverse hub, and we’re lucky to have so many different cultures call this city home.
-It’s never difficult to find authentic, ethnic cuisines here—especially for special occasions such as Lunar New Year, which takes place on February 12 this year.
+It’s never difficult to find authentic, delicious cuisines here—especially for special occasions such as Lunar New Year, which takes place on February 1st this year.

 There’s no better way to celebrate this Asian holiday than with delicious food.
 Here are some tips on what to eat and where to find them around town whether you choose to make it yourself or take advantage of one of the many dine-in or takeout options.